Best Laser Pointer of 2019: Complete Reviews With Comparisons

 Laser pointers work by projecting a small but powerful beam of light onto a surface.
 The first end of the laser features a mirror, and on the opposite end, is a semi see-through mirror rests.
 A flash tube will then use a light source, such as a laser beam, and shoot it to one end of the rod.

 After this, when you press the power button, the tube will send atoms inside the rod and force it to point at the mirror.
 This results in it pointing towards the semi see-through mirror and exits the laser onto a surface.
-Read more here.
+We have written a quite long article about how a laser pointer works here.

 How to Fix a Laser Pointer